ml-uol/prosper/README.txt

 == Overview ==

 pulp/       - Python library/framework for MPI parallelized
               EM-based algorithms.
-The MCA implementation
+The models' implementations
-               can be found in pulp/em/camodels/mmca_et.py, the
+              can be found in pulp/em/camodels/.
-               BSC implementation in pulp/em/camodels/bsc_et.py.

-examples/   - Small example programs for the ulp library
+examples/   - Small examples for initializing and running the models